NALTP/Rules/README.md

 #### Section A - The Committee for Rules and Coordination (CRC)
   - (1) CRC Structure Overview:
     - (a) The CRC will consist of 5 members with equal voting power and rights.
-      - (i) For season 27, the CRC will be temporarily expanded to 7 members to assist in the league merger.
     - (b) At the conclusion of every season, the existing members of the CRC will be retired and up for re-election.
   - (2) Elections:
-    - (a) At the conclusion of the season, an election will be held to fill the five vacancies on the CRC.
+    - (a) At the conclusion of the season, elections will be held to fill the five vacancies on the CRC.
     - (b) The election will be conducted by the CRC and overseen by the League Manager.
     - (c) The CRC will call for election applications and allow reasonable time for people to submit them.
       - (i) Applicants will be made public to allow reasonable time for interpretation prior to the election.